ahmadtamimi86/cmp/readme.md

 [**Server Requirements**](https://laravel.com/docs/7.x#server-requirements)

 The Laravel framework has a few system requirements.
-All of these requirements are satisfied by laragon virtual machine(https://laragon.org/download/), so it's highly recommended that you use laragon  as your local Laravel development environment.
+All of these requirements are satisfied by laragon virtual machine(https://laragon.org/download/).
 However, if you are not using laragon, you will need to make sure your server(wamp,xamp…etc) meets the following requirements:

 - PHP >= 7.2.5